macOS: Things to do after installation (Apps, Settings, and Tweaks)

 iWriter Pro (14.99€)

 Even though I tried out iA Writer, Ulysses and Bear, I found that iA Writer is perfect for me and also does not include a subscription service which is great.
 It creates standard txt or md files which you can easily move around instead of putting everything in some proprietary database.
 So overall, a great solution which also works across all my Apple devices.
 It can be installed from the App Store.
-Start it and enable iCloud sync to get all your files.
-Also check the preferences, settings and themes.
-I quite like the default though.
+I quite like its defaults.

-I simply install MacTex and use the LaTex Workshop extension for VScode as my editor.
+I simply install MacTex and use the LaTex Workshop extension for VScode or CursorAI as my editor.

 Microsoft Excel and Word (free via university, otherwise 69€/year)

 Sometimes I get documents which require Microsoft Excel and Microsoft Word from the App Store.
-Luckily, I have a license via my university; but honestly, I try to use other tools.
+Luckily, I have a license via my university; but honestly, I use other tools.

 Notability (11.99€)